vossisboss/tutorial-series/Create-footer-for-all-pages.md

 `TranslatableMixin` is an abstract model you can add to any non-page Django model to make it translatable.

 Also, with Wagtail, you can set publishing schedules for changes you made to a Snippet.
-With the `PulishingPanel()` method in your `FooterText`, you can schedule `revisions`.
+The `PulishingPanel()` method allows you to schedule `revisions` in your `FooterText`.

 The `__str__` method defines a human-readable string representation of an instance of the `FooterText` class.
 It returns the string "Footer text".

 The `get_preview_template` method determines the template for rendering the preview.
-It returns the template name "base.html".
+It returns the template name _"base.html"_.

 The `get_preview_context` method defines the context data that you can use to render the preview template.
 It returns a key "footer_text" with the content of the body field as its value.

 The `Meta` class holds metadata about the model.
-It inherits from the `TranslatableMixin.Meta` class and sets the `verbose_name_plural` attribute to "Footer Text".
+It inherits from the `TranslatableMixin.Meta` class and sets the `verbose_name_plural` attribute to _"Footer Text"_.

 Now migrate your database by running `python manage.py makemigrations` and `python manage.py migrate`.

+## Add footer text

-After migrating your database, reload your [admin interface]().
+To add your footer text, restart your server and then reload your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
 You can now find **Snippets** in your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar).
 Click **Snippets** and add your footer text.

 ## Display your footer text